 If your premises didn't have a hanging basket last summer and you would like to arrange on for the coming season, please complete this quick form.

 Many people are involved in the annual planning, assembly and care of the hanging baskets.
 Their enthusiasm and passion for the job is key to the projects ongoing success.
 The team at the Nelmac Nursery begin the process over the winter months with the preparation and seeding of the wide range of flowers and plants to be used in the baskets.

 Council then enlists the help of community volunteers each October to prepare the baskets.
 They are lined and the flowers carefully transferred from their beds into the baskets.
 Slow release nutrient ‘plugs’ are then added and the baskets are hung in glasshouses at the nursery, ready to be installed around town before Christmas.
 Nelmac staff care for the hanging baskets with a daily pruning and replacing any damaged baskets.
 Watering is automated to ensure that baskets receive a regular supply of water.

-The Council would like to say a special thanks to all the businesses who so willingly support the beautification of Nelson by funding the hanging baskets.
-Your investment is helping create a lasting positive impression of our vibrant city for locals and visitors.
+Council would like to say a special thanks to all the businesses who so willingly support the beautification of Nelson by having the hanging baskets outside their premises.
+Your commitment is helping create a lasting positive impression of our vibrant city for locals and visitors.